FirebirdSQL/jaybird/devdoc/build-documentation.md

 - `test.db.lc_ctype` - connection character set
 - `test.use_firebird_autocommit` - run tests with the experimental Firebird
 auto-commit instead of Jaybird-managed auto-commit.
+- `test.dbondocker` - test runs on Docker/GitHub, meaning some tests are skipped
+due to checking local paths and absence of event port mapping

 ## Version information